Aswin110/local-library/README.md

 '|' pipe operator will separate the values in the array. for example ["Science Fiction", "Fantasy", "Horror"], then the output of the code would be:
 Science Fiction, Fantasy, Horror

+## Author details

+First use Author.findById() to get the author.
+Books.find() to get all books record that have same author ID.

+if no match found for the author then a not found page is returned.

+The list of books associated with the author is implemented in the template as below.